The Worst Case of Espionage in US History

 His work with the CIA mostly centered on Soviet assets and counterintelligence activities.
 All throughout his career, he was known to have problems with alcohol like his father.
 However, that would not be the cause of his downfall.

 Ames had an affair with cultural attaché for the Colombian Embassy in Mexico and CIA informant named Maria del Rosario Casas Dupuy.
 He would later divorce his wife and former CIA officer Nancy Segebarth to pursue his relations with Rosario.
 As a result of the divorce, Ames was required to pay their debts and another $46,000 to Segebarth.
 This plus Rosario's penchant for spending too much would later lead to his illegal activities and be known as Aldrich Hazen Ames - the worst case of espionage in US history.
-On a fateful train ride from New York to Washington, Ames who was in deep financial pressure, remembered an instance where one of his subordinates mentioned how the KGB offered him $50,000 to spy for the Soviets.
+On a fateful train ride from New York to Washington D.C., Ames who was in deep financial pressure, remembered an instance where one of his subordinates mentioned how the KGB offered him $50,000 to spy for the Soviets.

 Aldrich Hazen Ames And KGB